 In the case of a marriage, the employee benefits from five days of paid leave from the employer.

-The employee who is absent from work due to the fulfillment of the legal obligation is entitled to a paid leave of up to 14 working days by the employer.
+An employee who is absent from work due to fulfillment of a legal obligation is entitled to a paid leave of up to 14 working days by the employer.